yotammanor/kikar-hamedina/README.md

 1. Windows only - Make sure you have ssh installed, and can run ssh through CMD, a good way to do that is using git	testing: https://help.github.com/articles/testing-your-ssh-connection/
 	If not, OpenSSH :)
 2. Make sure CPU supports virtualization - google "Enable Virtualization Technology"
+3. Vagrant GUI is pretty helpful with troubleshooting, todo so uncomment the gui proerty from the VagrantFile

 # Other Stuff #
 ####Editing data_fixture####